dcsil/Achievo/product_research/use_cases.md

 4. The application allows users to adjust their schedule via settings.
    - e.g., when an assignment due date changes
 5. Users receive reminders in notification form for upcoming milestones and deadlines at defined intervals (e.g., 24 hours, 1 hour, and 15 minutes before due time).
-6. The application recommends personalized break activities based on the onboarding quiz (e.g., go to the gym, get a snack, etc.).
-7. Allow user to sync with Canvas:
+6. Allow user to sync with Canvas:
    - When a new task (assignment, quiz, etc.) is created in Canvas, it is automatically imported and added to the extension’s task list—users don’t have to enter it manually.
    - When a task is marked as completed in Canvas, its status is automatically updated as complete in the extension, ensuring users never need to update completion status twice.
+7. The application allows users to earn in-game coins by completing tasks.
-8.The application allows users to purchase and open blind boxes.
+8. Users can use their coins to purchase and open blind boxes.
 Each blind box contains a randomized collectible from a curated series of images, with a chance to unlock secret rewards such as animated GIFs.
 9. The user can view their unlocked prizes on a dedicated page.

 ## Non-Functional Requirements